vic897/offline-flutter-tutor/README.md

 ### Example Queries
-Explain StatelessWidget vs StatefulWidget
+-Explain StatelessWidget vs StatefulWidget
-Why does setState rebuild the widget tree?
+-Why does setState rebuild the widget tree?
-Explain this Flutter error: <paste error>
+-Explain this Flutter error: <paste error>
-Give me a small practice task on Row and Column
+-Give me a small practice task on Row and Column

 ### Why This Project